-- A. The affirmative vote of a plurality of the votes of the shares present, virtually or by proxy, at the Annual Meeting is required for the election of each of the nominees for director.
-"Plurality" means that the nominees receiving the largest number of votes up to the number of directors to be elected at the Annual Meeting will be duly elected as directors.
-Abstentions, votes withheld, and broker or nominee non-votes will not affect the outcome of director elections; provided, however, our Class A Common Stock has the right to elect a majority of our directors. - Q: What vote is required to ratify BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2021? - A. The affirmative vote of a majority of the shares present, virtually or by proxy, and entitled to vote at the Annual Meeting is required to approve the ratification of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2021.
+A. The affirmative vote of a plurality of the votes of the shares present, virtually or by proxy, at the Annual Meeting is required for the election of each of the nominees for director: "Plurality" means that the nominees receiving the largest number of votes up to the number of directors to be elected at the Annual Meeting will be duly elected as directors.
+Abstentions, votes withheld, and broker or nominee non-votes will not affect the outcome of director elections; provided, however, our Class A Common Stock has the right to elect a majority of our directors.

+Q: What vote is required to ratify KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2022?

+- A. The affirmative vote of a majority of the shares present, virtually or by proxy, and entitled to vote at the Annual Meeting is required to approve the ratification of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2022.
 Abstentions will have the same effect as a negative vote.
-However, broker or nominee non-votes, and shares represented by proxies reflecting broker or nominee non-votes, will not have the effect of a vote against this proposal as they are not considered to be present and entitled to vote on this matter. - Q: What vote is required to approve the shareholder proposal for an amendment to the Company's articles/bylaws to require majority vote in director elections? - A. The affirmative vote of a majority of the shares entitled to vote is required to approve the amendment of the Company's articles of incorporation and/or bylaws to provide that directors shall be elected by the affirmative vote of the majority of votes cast at an annual meeting of shareowners in uncontested elections.
-Abstentions will have the same effect as a negative vote. - Q: What vote is required to approve the amendment of the amended and restated certificate of incorporation to increase authorized shares of common stock? - A: The affirmative vote of a majority of our common stock outstanding and entitled to vote at the Annual Meeting is required to amend the Company's amended and restated certificate of incorporation.
-Abstentions, broker or nominee non-votes, and shares represented by proxies reflecting broker or nominee non-votes, will have the same effect as a negative vote. - Q: What vote is required to approve an amendment to the Company's 2016 incentive plan to increase the number of shares issuable by 3,000,000 shares? - A: The affirmative vote of the majority of shares present virtually or represented by proxy at the meeting and entitled to vote on the subject matter is required to amend the Company's 2016 incentive plan to increase the number of shares issuable by 3,000,000 shares.
+However, broker or nominee non-votes, and shares represented by proxies reflecting broker or nominee non-votes, will not have the effect of a vote against this proposal as they are not considered to be present and entitled to vote on this matter. - Q: What vote is required to approve the amendment of the Company's Amended and Restated Certificate of Incorporation to increase authorized shares of common stock? - A: The affirmative vote of a majority of our common stock outstanding and entitled to vote at the Annual Meeting is required to amend the Company's Amended and Restated Certificate of Incorporation.
+Abstentions, broker or nominee non-votes, and shares represented by proxies reflecting broker or nominee non-votes, will have the same effect as a negative vote. - Q: What vote is required to approve an amendment to the Company's 2016 Incentive Plan to increase the number of shares issuable by 3,000,000 shares? - A: The affirmative vote of the majority of shares present virtually or represented by proxy at the meeting and entitled to vote on the subject matter is required to amend the Company's 2016 Incentive Plan to increase the number of shares issuable by 3,000,000 shares.
 Abstentions will have the same effect as a negative vote.
-However, broker or nominee non-votes, and shares represented by proxies reflecting broker or nominee non-votes, will not have the effect of a vote against this proposal as they are not considered to be present and entitled to vote on this proposal. - Q: What vote is required to approve an amendment to the Company's 2019 Employee Stock Purchase Plan to increase the number of shares issuable by 600,000 shares? - A: The affirmative vote of the majority of shares present virtually or represented by proxy at the meeting and entitled to vote on the subject matter is required to amend the Company's 2019 Employee Stock Purchase Plan to increase the number of shares issuable by 600,000 shares.
-Abstentions will have the same effect as a negative vote.
-However, broker or nominee non-votes, and shares represented by proxies reflecting broker or nominee non-votes, will not have the effect of a vote against this proposal as they are not considered to be present and entitled to vote on this proposal.
+However, broker or nominee non-votes, and shares represented by proxies reflecting broker or nominee nonvotes, will not have the effect of a vote against this proposal as they are not considered to be present and entitled to vote on this proposal.